-comScore, Inc. (SCOR) CEO Bill Livek on Q3 2020 Results - Earnings Call Transcript
+ComScore, Inc. (SCOR) CEO Bill Livek On Q3 2020 Results - Earnings Call Transcript

 Greg Fink

 Yes.
 I mean, we don't provide specifics around any one specific product or solution.
 What I would say is that, as Bill mentioned, we're excited about that relationship.
 It's generating revenue.
-We think there's opportunities for us as we move forward we move forward to continue to continue to enhance that.
+We think there's opportunities for us as we move forward to continue to enhance that.

 Operator